lucasmartins/mailcannon/Readme.md

 Roadmap
 =======

-- Statistics (Map&Reduce awesomeness);
+- Load testing;
+- Webhook service to receive Sendgrid events;
 - Memory optimization (focused on MailCannon Outpost);
 - HTTP (webservice) interface - so you don't need to be coding Ruby to use it!;
-- New service adapter (Mandrill?);

 Contribute
 ==========

-Just fork [MailCannon](https://github.com/lucasmartins/mailcannon), add your feature+spec, and make a pull request.
-Do not mess up with the version file though.
+Just fork [MailCannon](https://github.com/lucasmartins/mailcannon), add your feature+spec, and make a pull request. **DO NOT** mess up with the version file though.

 **NOTICE**: The project is at embrionary stage, breaking changes will apply.